jhelmink/PayPalExpressCheckoutMVC/readme.txt

-This project is an ASP.NET MVC implementation of the PayPal Express Checkout Process.
+This project is an ASP.NET MVC C# implementation of the PayPal Express Checkout Process.

 The main PayPalMVC library wraps the PayPal API NVP Express Checkout Requests/Responses as objects.